Home office tax deduction: Who qualifies and how to calculate it

 • The part of the home must be:

-• Exclusively and regularly used for a trade or business (special rules apply to space used as a daycare facility); or
+• Exclusively and regularly used for a trade or business (special rules apply to space used as an in-home daycare facility) or

 • Used for storage of inventory or product samples; AND